 The Foundation shall appoint all members of any selection committee charged with the evaluation of candidates for Scholarship or Student Aid Grants and Individual Achievement Awards.
-Appointments shall be made by designated staff of the Foundation with oversight by the BOT.
+Appointments shall be made by designated Foundation Staff with oversight by the Board of Trustees.
+Selection committee meeting dates shall be determined by designated Foundation Staff of the Foundation and where possible designated Foundation Staff will accommodate committee members while allowing sufficient time, but no less than seven (7) days, for committee members to review each application prior to committee meetings.
+However, from time-to-time committee meeting dates will be at the sole discretion of designated Foundation Staff.

-No combination of donor-advisors, persons recommended or designated by donor-advisors (or persons related to any of these persons) to a Fund that makes Scholarship Grants or Individual Achievement Awards may, directly or indirectly, control any selection committee established in connection with such Fund.
+No combination of donor-advisors, persons recommended or designated by donor-advisors (or persons related to any of these persons) to a fund that makes Scholarship Grants or Individual Achievement Awards may, directly or indirectly, control any selection committee established in connection with such Fund.
 For example, donor-advisors, persons recommended or designated by donor-advisors and persons related to any of these persons shall not constitute a majority of any such selection committee (persons may include individuals, partnerships, corporations or trusts).
-Where a donor-advisor recommends a person for appointment to a selection committee based on objective criteria related to the expertise of such person, such person will not be deemed to be appointed or designated by the donor-advisor.
+Where a donor-advisor recommends a person for appointment to a selection committee, Foundation Staff will review such person based on objective criteria related to the expertise of such person, for potential committee placement.

 Donor-advisors and related persons may provide advice with respect to the selection of grant or award recipients solely as members of a selection committee.
-Every member of any selection committee charged with the evaluation of candidates for Scholarship Grants and Individual Achievement Awards shall adhere to the relevant policies of the Foundation as they may be adopted and amended from time to time, including without limitation a conflict of interest and confidentiality policy.
+Every member of any selection committee charged with the evaluation of candidates for Scholarship Grants and Individual Achievement Awards shall adhere to the relevant policies of the Foundation as they may be adopted and amended from time-to-time, including without limitation a conflict of interest and confidentiality policy.
 Every member of any selection committee charged with the evaluation of candidates for Scholarship Grants and Individual Achievement Awards shall be obligated to disclose any personal knowledge of and relationship with any potential grantee under consideration and to refrain from participation in the award process in a circumstance where he or she would derive, directly or indirectly, a private benefit if any potential grantee or grantees are selected over others.
-No grant covered by this policy may be awarded to any member of the Foundation's BOT, any substantial contributor to the Foundation, any employee of the Foundation, or any other disqualified person as defined in IRC § 4946(a) with respect to the Foundation, or, with respect to grants from a particular Fund, any donor-advisor or substantial contributor to such Fund or any member of a selection committee to such Fund, or for a purpose that is inconsistent with the purposes described in IRC § 170(c)(2)(B).
+No grant covered by this policy may be awarded to any member of the Foundation's Board of Trustees, any substantial contributor to the Community Foundation, any employee of the Foundation, or any other disqualified person as defined in IRC § 4946(a) with respect to the Foundation, or, with respect to grants from a particular Fund, any donor-advisor or substantial contributor to such Fund or any member of a selection committee to such Fund, or for a purpose that is inconsistent with the purposes described in IRC § 170(c)(2)(B).
+All award programs, including scholarship and student aid awards, shall require every application be reviewed by every committee member individually prior to the selection committee meeting.
+If this is not feasible due to the number of applications received, the alternative is for committee members to utilize a grading rubric that is designed to ensure every application is being evaluated to the same standards.
+All scholarships/student aid distributions must be awarded on an objective and nondiscriminatory basis using a procedure that has been approved in advance by the Board of Trustees of the Foundation and that has been designed to ensure all such awards meet the IRS requirements for scholarship programs found in paragraphs (1), (2), or (3) of section 4945(g) of the Internal Revenue Code, to ensure the Foundation will remain in compliance with Community Foundation National Standards.